What does your TO DO list look like right now?

-If you use your TO DO list each day, then you should simply get used to adding things to the bottom of the list as they come in, and starting at the top of the list when you are adding tasks to the diary.
+What I think is the simplest way is to get in the habit of using your TO DO list each day, then simply adding things to the bottom of the list as they come in, and starting at the top of the list when you are adding tasks to the diary.

 AND – Always be realistic with what really needs doing and what can go.
 Regularly check through and cross out anything that has been overtaken by other things or that aren’t relevant anymore – you may be surprised at how many there are!

 If (and I suggest you do!) you create sublists on your MASTER TO DO LIST – with categories such as home projects, family stuff etc… – then just add to the bottom of each sublist and try and balance the time you spend on each category.

 Urgent tasks by their very nature should be date specific, so can be added to your diary within a specific time frame anyway – so should never even hit your TO DO list.